admiralnlson/castle-falkenstein-fvtt/README.md

 Please report bugs and request features as [Issues in the project repository](https://github.com/admiralnlson/castle-falkenstein-foundryvtt/issues).

 New translations (see [lang/ folder](./lang/) for what is expected) may be submitted as Issues also, or directly as Pull Requests if you're familiar with those.
+When submitting translations, please indicate whether your contribution is a one-time thing only or if you're like to be contacted each time a new version of the system introduces new text to translate.

 I am reachable as [admiralnlson#2349](https://discordapp.com/users/198160826853490688/) on Discord.